nckpi/falcon/host_search/README.md

 The details.html file is not in a production-ready state.
 That file still needs to be recreated from a past implementation.

 ## More documentation to come

+## Credit
+Collaboration on development and refinement of the host search code was performed in partnership with https://github.com/hayden-cardwell